Joan Laporta: The return of Pep Guardiola

 After dismissing Barcelona head coach Frank Rijkaard, Laporta appointed the untested and inexperienced Pep Guardiola, Barça's team captain at the end of the "Dream Team" era.
 Guardiola's only experience as a coach was with the B team the previous season (which won promotion from the fourth tier to the third).
-Although the team started poorly, losing the first match to Numancia and drawing the second, Barcelona had the best season in its history, winning the treble of La Liga, the Copa del Rey and the Champions League.
-Supercopa de España and UEFA Super Cup titles followed in August, as well as a FIFA Club World Cup victory in December.
+Although the team started poorly, losing the first match to Numancia and drawing the second, Barcelona had the best season in its history, winning the treble of La Liga, the Copa del Rey and the UEFA Champions League, Supercopa de España and UEFA Super Cup titles followed in August, as well as a FIFA Club World Cup victory in December.
 He was succeeded by Sandro Rosell in 2010.

-2021–2022: Second tenure as club president, a new hope
+2021–: Second tenure as club president

 In November 2020, Laporta announced president candidacy for the 2021 FC Barcelona presidential elections.
 In January 2021, he officially entered the presidential race after presenting 10,252 signatures out of which 9,625 were validated and was the favorite to win the presidential election.
 On 7 March, Laporta won the presidential election, in which he received 54.28% of the vote ahead of Víctor Font and Toni Freixa who received 29.99% and 8.58% of the vote respectively.
 He succeeded Josep Maria Bartomeu who resigned in October 2020 to avoid facing a vote of no confidence from the club members.

 Political activities

 Laporta has long been involved in politics.
 In 1996, he joined the Independence Party, formed by Pilar Rahola and Àngel Colom, former members of the Republican Left of Catalonia.

-Laporta has long held ambitions to enter Spanish politics after leaving office as president of FC Barcelona.
+Laporta has long held ambitions to enter Catalan politics after leaving office as president of FC Barcelona.
 He has in the past been outspoken about his political affiliations: he supports Catalan independence from Spain.
 FC Barcelona is seen by many as a symbol of Catalonia, a generally accepted fact which Laporta often emphasizes but has been criticized by those who think that Barça should remain neutral from a political standpoint.

 Following the end of his second term as president, Laporta formed the independence-seeking political party Democràcia Catalana (Catalan Democracy).
 In the summer of 2010, Laporta's party merged with other extra-parliamentary pro-independence parties and grassroots movements into a political platform called Catalan Solidarity for Independence.
 Laporta was elected its president.

-In the Catalan elections of 28 November 2010, the new party managed to win 4 seats in the 135-member Catalan Parliament, making it the sixth largest party out of seven.
-Laporta was elected in the circumscription of Barcelona.
+In the Catalan elections of 28 November 2010, the new party managed to win four seats in the 135-member Catalan Parliament, making it the sixth largest party out of seven.
+Laporta was elected in the Barcelona Province constituency.

 In 2011, Laporta stepped down as president of the Catalan Solidarity for Independence and left the party.